 For more detail on the course, please review the NSW Business Studies Stage 6 Syllabus.
 If you have any questions, see any Geography or Commerce teacher.

-Year 11 Course: Year 12 Course:
+iviain Topics Covered: Year 11 Course:

-Nature of Business Operations
+- Nature of Business

-- Business Management Marketing
+- Business Management

-- Business Planning - Finance
+- Business Planning

 - Human Resources

-Particular Course Poquiroments: Nil